cloudblog004/fantasticfoodies/content/en/posts/3025-recipe-of-any-night-of-the-week-cheesy-chicken-alfredo-with-pasta.md

 1. Bake uncovered @ 400°F for 20 min.
 1. Pour 1c sauce over chicken ,top with cheese,then tomato.
 1. Bake 10 min. or until chicken done.
-1. serve with sauce &amp; cooked pasta of your choice ,heated
+1. serve with sauce & cooked pasta of your choice ,heated
 1. Ready to serve and ENJOY!